For Those Who Call Mosaic Home

 Time is a powerful story marker.
 The Every Moment initiative calls each of us to look more fearlessly than ever at using our resources to maximize the impact we have as a church body with our collective years, months, weeks, days, hours, and beyond.

 Together, over the next two years, we are asking God what moments of our lives can come more in line with His Spirit as we Equip Our Family, Impact Our World, and Expand Our Story in this next stage of Mosaic’s journey.

-You can log in to your giving account by using your mobile device (text thisismosaic or mosaicatwdw to 77977) or through the “Give To” buttons on this page.
+You can log in to your giving account through the “Give To” buttons at the top of this page.
 Here you can view all of your online gifts to Mosaic and manage future giving.

 If you have any trouble or questions, please reach out to us at firstname.lastname@example.org.